 - Lack of Training – Training is a long-term investment in your employees.
 It provides them with the tools and skills to do the job you need them to do.

 - Misclassification of Employees – Employees need to be classified as employees or as independent contractors.
 This classification directly impacts taxes, insurance, and compensation.

 - Illegal Questions Or Comments – What you say and do in a job interview or in the workplace can have legal repercussions.
 Even a seemingly harmless question or comment could be illegal.
 Is this an exhaustive list of HR mistakes?
 Of course not.
 But it does highlight common HR mistakes that businesses make regularly.
 These errors will directly impact your business so always take HR matters seriously.

 It’s your responsibility to know your job in the HR department.
 If you have questions or concerns about the role of HR or the consequences of a mistake, consult with your management team or arrange a meeting with your company’s legal counsel.
 It’s always better to do things right the first time than make a costly mistake that could have been avoided.

 Are you using your WorkBright platform to keep records of performance reviews and other documents related to your employees?
 You can easily do this using “Internal Documents”.
 Check out this help article to get started!
 Click here to view.

 Not a WorkBright user but want to be able to easily onboard new employees?
-Request a free trial here.
+Request a free demo here.